JuliaLang/Pkg.jl/docs/src/managing-packages.md

 ```

 The dependencies of the unregistered package (here `MacroTools`) got installed.
-For unregistered packages we could have given a branch (or commit SHA) to track using `#`, just like for registered packages.
+For unregistered packages we could have given a branch name (or commit SHA1) to track using `#`, just like for registered packages.

 ### Adding a local package